berkinkinay/Discord-clone/README.md

 ## `Developer Side (Upcoming features)`💫
 I am going to add new features and also new techs in it soon.
-Focusing on `React Hooks about user-app interract stuff and also JavaScript function modules`.
+I'm Focusing on React Hooks about user-app interract stuff also JavaScript function modules`.

 ### `dev`
 Berkin Kınay 👤